andreia-ferreira/The-MuseumProject/README.md

-# The-BookLore
+# The-MuseumProject
-Android App using Android Architecture Components and MVVM Architecture
+Test App using Android Architecture Components and MVVM Architecture